amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-3-string-formatting.md

 print("10 squared is ", 10 * 10)
 print()

-# You can use parentheses to ensure the addition is not mixed up with concatenation.
 print("I'm 5 foot 10 inches.
 That's ", 5 * 12 + 10, " inches.")
 print()